MinhLong2410-02/score_detecting/README.md

-This project detects score on an answer sheet
+This project detects score on an answer sheet.
 Using only OpenCV to processing image and Numpy to do implementation